spinnaker/spinnaker.github.io/setup/ci/travis.md

-You can configure Spinnaker to use [Travis CI](https://travis-ci.org/){:target="\_blank"} as your Continuous Integration system, trigger pipelines with Jenkins, or add a Jenkins stage to a pipeline.
+You can configure Spinnaker to use [Travis CI](https://travis-ci.org/){:target="\_blank"} as your Continuous Integration system, trigger pipelines with Travis, or add a Travis stage to a pipeline.

 ## Prerequisites